Literacy Icon

 5 Tips for Teaching Handwriting to little learners.
 These tips and activities are engaging, hands-on, and practical! #handwriting #handwritingideas

 In today’s world of texting, emailing, FaceTiming, and emojis it seems as though teaching handwriting to our little ones is fading.
-On top of that, it’s just ONE more thing that we have to SQUEEZE into our day.
-But you guys, it’s so important.
-We teach proper handwriting early on so that later students are […]
+Why do they need to learn proper letter formation?
+Will they even ever use cursive?
+We have so many other things to teach!
+It’s just ONE more thing that we have to SQUEEZE into […]

 Grammar Made Simple